alphagov/govuk-frontend/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 =====================

+> [!IMPORTANT]
+> Dummy change to test which actions get triggered by an external Pull Request

 GOV.UK Frontend contains the code you need to start building a user interface for government platforms and services.